 Who flips and when?

 The Super Bowl coin toss has become so significant that since 1978, a nominated celebrity has flipped it.
 This has added to the spectacle of the coin toss, but it doesn’t always go smoothly.
 In 2012 Curtis Martin, an inductee to the Pro Football Hall of Fame, was set to flip the coin but ended up as a spectator to referee John Parry who mistakenly took the honours.
-The Super Bowl coin toss takes place approximately three minutes before the start of the game.
+The "ceremony" of the Super Bowl coin toss takes place approximately three minutes before the start of the game.

-Who calls & who chooses?
+Who calls and who chooses?

 What does it mean?